 11.21.15 Channel usage procedures

-The channel usage procedures may be used to assist the STA that operates a noninfrastructure BSS(#3349) or an off-channel TDLS direct link to better coexist with the infrastructure network by exchanging Channel Usage Request and Response frames.(#3311)(#4009) Implementation of (#3311)channel usage is optional for a WNM STA.
+The channel usage procedures may be used to assist the STA that operates a channel-usage-aidableBSS(#3349), or an off-channel TDLS direct link to better coexist with a set of channel-usage-aiding BSSs by exchanging Channel Usage Request and Response frames with an AP of the channel-usage-aiding BSS set.(#3311)(#4009) Implementation of (#3311)channel usage is optional for a WNM STA.
 A STA that implements (#3311)channel usage has dot11ChannelUsageImplemented equal to true.
 When dot11ChannelUsageImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

 (#1024)(#3145)A TWT agreement that is established between a STA and its associated AP, by exchanging Channel Usage Request and Response frames, is referred to as (#3150)a peer-to-peer TWT agreement and the corresponding TWT schedules are referred to as (#3150) peer-to-peer TWT schedules. (#3145)In this case, the Channel Usage element carried in the Channel Usage Request and Response frames may: